 A more serious case requires more complex TMJ treatment that will make use of surgical options, but this is usually a dental surgeon’s last resort.
 Some procedures will involve a sterile solution to flush the TMJ joint, applying a shot of cortisone in the affected area, or sometimes the need to perform a surgical procedure.
 This intervention will require replacement of the jaw joint which is not often recommended by dental surgeons and should be avoided if possible.
 Arthrocentesis or TMJ arthroscopy is another procedure using an injection of needles into the jaw joint to take out debris and is usually done in an outpatient set-up.

-If you have pain or discomfort in your jaw, neck, ears or head, please schedule an appointment with us by calling (707) 257-2400.
+If you have pain or discomfort in your jaw, neck, ears or head, please schedule an appointment with us online or by calling (707) 257-2400.
 We can check if it’s caused by TMJ and recommend the appropriate treatment.